b5h22/rec-centre-analytics/README.md

 - **Member Preferences**: Examine preferred facilities by gender and age group.

+## Data Privacy Considerations
+To protect member privacy, all data analysis for this project was conducted locally on secure servers using anonymized data.
+Results were stored in CSV files under the `data` directory, ensuring that no personally identifiable information is exposed or transmitted outside of controlled environments.

 ## Requirements
 - Python 3.7 or higher
 - Streamlit